allwright-dev/allwright/README.md

 ## Development Notes

 - The engine currently runs as a gRPC server.
+- The current implementation focus is browser automation, but the product direction is wider.
 - The browser control path is intended to stay driverless.
 - The repo uses shared proto contracts across all supported client stacks.
 - Bun is the preferred local workflow for the TypeScript stack and the `allwright-dev/` site.